-- Wet block your knit or crochet blanket before adding the lining.
-This will help to keep the edges straight and will balance the shape of the quilt top.
+- Wet block your knit or crochet blanket before adding lining.
+This will help you keep the edges straight and will balance the shape of the blanket.

-- Napped fabrics like Minky need to be placed on the blanket with the nap running down for more natural feel & look.
+- Napped fabrics need to be placed on the blanket with the nap running down for more natural feel and look.

-Use worsted weight yarn & 5 mm (H) crochet hook to finish the edges of the backing fabric.
+Use worsted weight yarn and a 5 mm (H) hook to finish the edges of the backing fabric.

 Stitch summary (US terms):